ArnieX/ibloglive-webapp/README.md

 # ibloglive-webapp
-Lightweight live blogging service client and server.
+<b>Lightweight LIVE Blogging</b> application <b>client</b> and <b>server</b>.
 Good for text and image live coverage of events, keynotes etc. it was developed for live coverage of Apple's events and keynotes.
-System was already tested under heavy load of more than 20000 concurrent viewers.
+Solution was already tested under heavy load of more than 20000 concurrent viewers.

 It is also suitable to be used as personal blogging solution as you can see on one of the links below.